x71c9/uranio-cli/readme/WORKFLOW.md

 - **Start server**
 	- RUN `uranio-webservice-${repo}`.
 For `uranio-core` this runs the files defined in `./src/server`.
-For all the other repo it also start a webservice in Express.
+For all the other repo it also start a Web Service that expose the API.

 > **The following commands are valid only for `uranio-adm`**
 - **Start panel**